Property Tax Exemptions & Special Assessments

 Property tax exemptions are not automatic.
-Exemptions for owned or leased real and personal property require an application to be filed with the County Assessor between January 1 and April 1 of the assessment year for which the exemption is requested.
+Exemptions for owned or leased real and personal property require an application to be filed with the County Assessor between January 1 and April 1 prior to of the assessment year for which the exemption is requested.
 If the property is acquired, changed to an exempt use, or a lease/lease renewal is entered into after March 1 but before July 1, the claim for that year shall be filed within 30 days of the acquisition, change of use or date lease is "entered into."
-If the application is not filed timely, but meets the use and occupancy requirement, it may still be filed on or before December 31 provided a late filing fee accompanies the application.
-The fee is the greater of $200.00 or 1/10 of one percent of the real market value of the property claimed.
+If the application is not filed timely, but meets the use and occupancy requirement, it may still be filed on or before December 31 of the tax year provided a late filing fee accompanies the application.
+The fee is the greater of $200.00 or 1/10 of one percent of the real market value of the property for which exemption is claimed.

 Qualified organizations may request an exemption or special assessment according to the following Oregon Revised Statutes:

 Applications For Real and/or Personal Property Tax Exemption

 ORS 307.112 -- For Lease or Lease-Purchase Property Owned by a Taxable Owner and Leased to an Exempt Public Body, Institution or Organization * provides for the exemption of property leased or sub-leased by an exempt entity from a taxable owner, and is form 150-310-087 **please note, subleases from exempt entity to exempt entity are still under this statute if the property owner is taxable.

 ORS 307.162 -- For Property Owned by Specified Institutions and Organizations provides for the exemption of property leased by an exempt entity from an exempt owner, and is form 150-310-088